Storm Event Information

 - Any work that adds, removes, replaces or relocates any structure, door, window, siding, drywall, plaster, paneling, or other building component.

-- Replacement of any HVAC equipment (furnaces, boilers, air conditioners)
+- Replacement of any heating, ventilation, and air conditioning (HVAC) equipment (furnaces, boilers, air conditioners)

 - Roof replacement or repairs. **

-The activities for which a Plumbing Permit Application is required include- but are not limited to**
+The activities for which a Plumbing Permit is required include- but are not limited to**

 - Water heater replacement